Report: Important global economic news of this week - TOP 5

 Baku.
-15 January.
-REPORT.AZ/ The most important global economic news for the global financial market from January 15 to 19 will be announced in the US, China, Eurozone, Great Britain and Canada.
+8 January.
+REPORT.AZ/ The most important global economic news for the global financial market from January 8 to 12 will be announced in the US, UK and China.

 Analytical Group of Report News Agency has defined below top 5 economic news that may influence global financial market this week: